 A threatened miscarriage is your body’s way of giving you a warning sign that miscarriage is a possibility during the first three months.
 You may experience symptoms of vaginal bleeding and abdominal pain, but the cervix stays closed and a heartbeat remains.
-Your doctor will likely recommend you avoid or restrict certain activities until you’re in the clear.
-Roughly half of women who have a threatened miscarriage will go on to have a healthy pregnancy.
+Your doctor will likely recommend pelvic rest and that you avoid or restrict certain activities until you’re in the clear.
+The majority of women who have a threatened miscarriage will go on to have a healthy pregnancy.

 An incomplete miscarriage happens when your body only pushes out some of the pregnancy tissue.
 Symptoms include bleeding, cramping and a dilated cervix.
 A pregnancy test might still be positive but the fetus is no longer viable.
 Most of the time an incomplete miscarriage will become complete on its own, but you may need medical intervention to help remove the remaining tissue.

 Your doctor may call this an “anembryonic pregnancy,” and it almost always happens in the first trimester.
 It means that the fertilized egg attached to the wall of your uterus, but while it may have begun to form a placenta, it never developed into an embryo.

 For healthy women in the US, the miscarriage risk is anywhere from 10 to 25 percent, according to the American Pregnancy Association.
 As you get older, your miscarriage risk, not surprisingly, goes up.
 Once you hit 35, the odds increase to 20 to 35 percent, and up to 50 percent at age 45.
 Keep in mind that most miscarriages happen in the first trimester (before 13 weeks of pregnancy), with only about 1 to 5 percent occuring during the second trimester (between weeks 14 and 20).

 If you’re bleeding in the first trimester of pregnancy, though, don’t panic; according to the American Pregnancy Association, about half the time, this miscarriage symptom actually stops, and the pregnancy continues to term.
 In some cases, there aren’t any warning signs of miscarriage until an ultrasound shows no heartbeat.
 That said, the following can be common miscarriage symptoms: